-I recently wrote a lot about livestream shopping, but it was for a good reason: We seem to be at a crossroads of traditional social media platforms and the nexus of digital communication, entertainment, and commerce.
+I know I’ve been writing about livestream shopping quite a lot lately, but I believe it’s for good reason.
+We seem to be at a crossroads of traditional social media platforms and the nexus of digital communication, entertainment, and commerce.

 Live shopping––notoriously popular in China (and unpopular in Europe)––could be what keeps the older platforms now creeping into TikTok’s shadow relevant and profitable, or what boosts success for emerging players.